arjun-trivedi/ana2pi/notes/notes-integxsec.md

 		+ Since I am using `mctk` banks in the h10-Tree created after Reconstruction.
 At this stage, the  `mctk' bank retains only those events that have been Reconstructed.
 Hence, I am not accounting for Acceptance using all the Thrown events.
 [X] 3.
 MM cuts are "not optimized"
 		+ I am not sure if this cut over- or under-estimates the Acceptance
 		+ [01-31-14] I started looking into the details of this issue in sub-study setup_sim_CentOS6.
 For details look into the notes for this substudy.
-For now it seems that, with the current gpp-parameters(1.37,1.37,1.37,0.962), the EC yields may be underestimated by 1%-2% (Top1,3,4 ~ 1%, Top2 ~ 1%)
+For now it seems that, with the current gpp-parameters(1.37,1.37,1.37,0.962), the EC yields may be underestimated by 1%-2% (Top1,3,4 ~ 1%, Top2 ~ 2%)
+			+ This systmatic error could be worse, if for example it turns out that 'EffectiveMomCorr-Exp/Sim' need to be adjusted for different kinematic regions!
+(Again see note for more details)
 [ ] 4.
 Event selection not mindful of Evan's Run Quality check
 		+ Since I am using the integrated luminosity as calculated by Evan, I should make sure that I am using ALL events that were within "good Luminosity Blocks" and NOT using events that were not part of LBs used to calculate the integrated Luminosity